CrunchyData/pg_featureserv/README.md

 export DATABASE_URL="host=localhost user=postgres"
 ```

-Other parameters in the configuration file can be over-ridden at run-time in the environment.
+Other parameters in the configuration file can be over-ridden in the environment.
 Prepend the upper-cased parameter name with `PGFS_section_` to set the value.
 For example, to change the HTTP port and service title:
 ```bash